Mattlister/The-Monkees-Monkees/README.md

+The Monkees Website
+Website GitHub pages
+The project I’ve designed is my first milestone project for the User Centric Frontend Development module of the Full Stack Developer Course.
+I’ve used some HTML as the main backbone layout for the page along with functionality and elements from bootstrap and CSS.
+The page consists of 4 main pages including a Home page, a Merchandise page a Touring page and a Contact Us page.
+It includes a video of the band performing one of their songs.
+Information about the band and their members.
+Where you can see them playing live and how you can contact them if you wanted to book them to perform.
+There’s also interactive content and links to their own Monkees sites so you can review them in their genuine environment and not just the mockup site.
+How I’d like the website to be perceived:
+•	A site that can be viewed by old and new fans for everyone to enjoy

+•	A source of material where you can find out about the band, where they’re playing and how you can interact with them.

+•	Nice UX design that is easy to follow, engaging for a user to understand and follow.
+Home Page
+On the Home Page, a striking black and white image is displayed with page links to in the very top menu.
+Below the image are 4 individual boxes displaying each band member.
+The box lay out has a clean grey frame and within each frame, there’s a photo of a band member and a paragraph containing a key piece of information.
+Below said paragraph, there’s a “Read More” button which when clicked on, you’re taken to that band members Wikipedia page.
+Scrolling further down the page below the band members, there’s a playable video of their unmistakable classic hit ‘Daydream Believer’ which was one of their biggest songs.
+As a colourful video, it stands out so you focus and watch the video without distraction.
+There’s then a grey boxed frame below the video which spans the width of the page.
+Within there, a link to various social media is displayed including Facebook, Twitter and YouTube.
+These are consistent on each page of the website.
+Hopes for the website are:
+I made the website for the fans and tried to make it look up to date with easy to use functionality.
+I also like to think it could be a good base platform website as you can link here and then go on to other pages to find more in depth information, opportunities to purchase memorabilia and follow the band as the remaining members continue to tour.
+I wanted the site to be easy to use for all users of all ages and so:
+•	Showcase the band
+•	Allow the user to follow them, purchase items or arrange private bookings
+•	Nice design that each user will be able to move around the site with.
+This is designed for fans of all ages.
+•	Clean, clear and easy to use.

 The Monkess – The Band
 The project I’ve designed is my first milestone project for User Centric Frontend Development.
 I’ve used some HTML as the main backbone layout for the page along with functionality and elements from bootstrap and CSS.
 The page consists of 3 main pages including a Home page, a Merchandise page and a Contact Us page.
 The source material provided asked for a site to made about the popular 60’s band, The Monkees.
 As the project requires some interactive content, I’ve added links to more in depth biographies of the band members and also, actual working links to their official Facebook and YouTube pages.
 Using a scrolling image method with a fixed element, the band is shown in all their glory in black and white as the initial image and as you scroll down each page, you can find out more and look at products regarding the band.